 Board of Directors, Roles and Responsibilities

 The Beaver Lake Improvement Association has been in existence since 1966 and is a member based lake organization managed by a volunteer Board of Directors.
-In recent years the number of board members has averaged 11 persons; although to maintain our current activities we would like to see the board at 14 active members.
+In recent years the number of board members has continued to increase, reaching 17 members in 2020 which has helped to maintain our current activities.

 The BLIA Board of Directors consist of: